kishorgs/React_portfolio_frontend/README.md

 ### Home Section
 ![image](https://github.com/user-attachments/assets/8fe2b4db-c841-4db3-8193-85d247488b8c)
-*The home section introduces visitors to my portfolio with a welcoming message*
+*The home section introduces visitors to my portfolio with a short introduction and link to download the resume and links to all social media profiles*

 ### About Section
 ![About Section](img/about.png)